ibm-cloud-docs/codeengine/architecture-workload-isolation.md

 # Learning about {{site.data.keyword.codeengineshort}} architecture and workload isolation
 {: #architecture}

-{{site.data.keyword.codeengineshort}} is the {{site.data.keyword.cloud_notm}} platform that unifies container images, 12-factor-apps, functions, and batch jobs as a one-stop-shop.
+{{site.data.keyword.codeenginefull}} is the {{site.data.keyword.cloud_notm}} platform that unifies container images, 12-factor-apps, functions, and batch jobs as a one-stop-shop.
 It's a multi-tenant system that consists of three major building blocks: A control plane, a (set of) shard (or shards), and a routing layer.
 The control plane and the shards are realized as separate multi-zone Kubernetes clusters.
 The following diagram gives a graphical overview of the architecture.

 <img src="images/codeengine-architecture.svg" alt="Code engine architecture diagram"/>